Province of Ontario and Canadian federal government incentive programs

 More information on these and other programs is available here.

-- AgriInnovation Program will focus on investments that expand the sector's capacity to develop and commercialize new products and technologies
+AgriInnovation Program: Focuses on investments that expand the sector's capacity to develop and commercialize new products and technologies

-- AgriMarketing Program will help industry improve capacity to adopt assurance systems, such as food safety and traceability.
-It will also support industry in maintaining and seizing new markets through branding and promotional activities
+AgriMarketing Program: Helps industry improve capacity to adopt assurance systems, such as food safety and traceability.

-- AgriCompetitiveness Program will target investments that help strengthen the agriculture and agri-food industry's capacity to adapt and profit in domestic and global markets.
+AgriCompetitiveness Program: Targets investments that help strengthen the agriculture and agri-food industry's capacity to adapt and profit in domestic and global markets.

-Investing in Business Innovation: A FedDev Ontario initiative that boosts private sector investment in start-up businesses to accelerate the development of new products, processes and practices and bring them to market.
+Investing in Business Innovation: A FedDev Ontario initiative that boosts private sector investment in start-up businesses to accelerate the development of new products, processes and practices and brings them to market.

-Apprenticeship Job Creation Tax Credit Federal (AJCTC): designed to help employers offset the cost of hiring and training apprentices.
+Apprenticeship Job Creation Tax Credit (AJCTC): Designed to help employers offset the cost of hiring and training apprentices.
 Maximum credit: $2,000/year for each eligible apprentice.

 The programs above include mainly financial incentive programs, but a few information and support programs are listed as well.
 Some are relevant only for sectors/associations and some for individual companies.
 Please refer to details at the source pages and contact program coordinators for eligibility requirements.